yarisvt/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/distributed-tracing/open-telemetry/otel_jaeger.md

 ---
 date: 2023-08-29T13:32:12Z
-title: OpenTelemetry With Jaeger
+title: Exporting OpenTelemetry Distributed Traces to Jaeger
 tags: ["distributed tracing", "OpenTelemetry", "Jaeger"]
 description: "This guide explains how to setup Tyk Gateway with OpenTelemetry and Jager to enhance API Observability"
 ---

-This comprehensive guide provides a step-by-step walkthrough on setting up Tyk Gateway with OpenTelemetry and Jaeger to enhance API observability.
-We will go through installing necessary components, configuring them, and ensuring they work in unison.
+This guide demonstrates the configuration steps required to set up Tyk API Gateway with OpenTelemetry and Jaeger for efficient distributed tracing and enhanced API observability.
+Whether you’re using Tyk API Gateway in an open-source (OSS) or commercial deployment, the configuration options remain identical.

+This capability is not yet available for Gateways hosted in Tyk Cloud.

+## Deploying Tyk Gateway with OpenTelemetry and Jaeger on Docker

-## Prerequisites
+### Prerequisites

 - [Docker installed on your machine](https://docs.docker.com/get-docker/)
 - Gateway v5.2.0 or higher